Universal credit: Managed migration - Move to UC

 - They choose to make a claim for UC

-- They have a change of circumstances which ends their tax credit claim, they still need to claim support and they are not prohibited from claiming UC
+- They have a change of circumstances which ends their tax credit claim, they still need to claim support

 - They need to make a claim for another benefit that UC has replaced, for example, housing benefit.
 Making a UC claim in this situation will result in the termination of the tax credits claim.